Dapo Akande: International legal career

 Akande has engaged in advisory work for numerous national governments and international organizations on matters of international law.

 He has advised and assisted counsel or provided expert opinions in cases before the International Criminal Court, International Court of Justice, the International Tribunal for the Law of the Sea, the United Nations Human Rights Committee, the African Court on Human and Peoples' Rights, the European Court of Human Rights, the World Trade Organization and international trade and arbitral tribunals.
 He has advised the African Union, the Commonwealth Secretariat, Council of Europe, the Association of South East Asian Nations (ASEAN), the International Committee of the Red Cross and NATO.

 Akande has also addressed the United Nations Security Council and the United Nations Human Rights Council.

 Akande has provided training on international law to lawyers, diplomats, military officers and other government officials, including officials from the UK Foreign, Commonwealth and Development Office and Royal Navy, the Government of Denmark, the Government of Sudan, and leaders from the Asia-Pacific Region.

+In September 2024, the UK Government declared its intention to nominate Akande for election as a judge to the International Court of Justice for the term 2027 - 2035.
+An article in The Telegraph noted Akande was nominated despite his support for Mauritius against the UK, in a 2019 ICJ case on the sovereignty of the Chagos Archipelago.